pwyf/2016-index-data-quality-tests/README.md

 If you have any comments on the tests for each indicator, please add them under the relevant [issue](https://github.com/pwyf/2016-index-data-quality-tests/issues).

-Please note that we will retain all 39 indicators used in the 2013 Index.
-No new indicators will be added in 2016.
+Please note that this consultation is only on data quality tests used for IATI-XML data and not on the Index indicators or the overall methodology.
+All 39 indicators used in the Aid Transparency Index will be retained.

 Commenting on indicators
 ========================